The Changing World Order (Book Summary)

 The Fall

-The final phase in Dalio’s model ― The Fall ― is characterised by internal economic weakness together with war (either civil or international or both).
+The third phase in Dalio’s model ― The Fall ― is characterised by internal economic weakness together with war (either civil or international or both).
 Typically, a nation’s fall comes gradually and then suddenly.

 The Future